nixworks/public/news/2013/02/11/README.md

 ##### mass shooting
 ### [A mass shooting takes place at a courthouse in New Castle County, Delaware, United States, where a gunman shot and killed two women and injures two police officers.
 He is later found dead at the scene. ](/news/2013/02/11/a-mass-shooting-takes-place-at-a-courthouse-in-new-castle-county-delaware-united-states-where-a-gunman-shot-and-killed-two-women-and-inju.md)
-_Context: courthouse, New Castle County, Delaware, mass shooting, United States_
+_Context: New Castle County, United States, Delaware, courthouse, mass shooting_

 ##### Monaco
 ### [In Monaco's parliamentary elections, Horizon Monaco alliance wins 50.3% of the vote, 20 of 24 seats in the National Council. ](/news/2013/02/11/in-monaco-s-parliamentary-elections-horizon-monaco-alliance-wins-50-3-of-the-vote-20-of-24-seats-in-the-national-council.md)